 Welcome to the Mermaid Parade.
 It’s quite a spectacle.

 I’d read about the Parade for years before finally going in 2016.
 Once I was there I felt a little stupid not having gone earlier.

 This Saturday, June 22, the Mermaid Parade will celebrate its 37 years and kick off the summer in grand fashion.
 My advice: grab the family, jump on the subway and head for Coney Island.
 It’s a lot of fun and slightly surreal.
 The epitome of a perfect New York event.

-The parade starts at 1:00pm, but I’d get there a lot earlier.
-Last year I arrived at noon, but by that time the sidewalks along the parade route had already been transformed into a tailgate party.
-Revelers had staked their claim with folding lounge chairs, blankets and coolers.
+Though the parade starts at 1:00 pm, I suggest getting there a lot earlier.
+I arrived at noon but by that time the sidewalks along the parade route had already been transformed into a tailgate party.
+Revelers had staked their claim with folding lounge chairs, blankets, and coolers.
 One group had a hibachi set up until a police officer shut it down.

 Launched in 1983, the parade was conceived with three goals in mind according to its website: 1) to bring the “mythology to life for residents who lived on the streets named Mermaid and Neptune.”
 2) to bring a sense of self-esteem to “a district that is often disregarded as ‘entertainment.”
 3) to give artistic New Yorkers a vehicle for public self-expression.

 I’d say they’ve achieved their objectives in spades.

 It’s a good time, plain and simple.
 And if for some reason you get tired of looking at the paraders in their sparkly scales and fish tails, trust me, plenty of your fellow spectators are bound to entertain.